Calculating Refrigerant Leak Rates – And Why It Matters

 - 5/30/2020 + 120

-Based on the formulas provided within the RER Rule, see 40 C.F.R. § 82.152, this addition corresponded to a leak rate of 200% by the annualizing method; or 40% by the rolling average method (see https://trakref.com/blog/calculate-your-refrigerant-leak-rates-like-a-pro/ for more information on making these calculations).
-If neither of these calculations are included in company records and if the company fails to document this information for each service event, they will be in violation of the RER Rule across the company’s operations.
+Based on the formulas provided within the RER Rule, see 40 C.F.R. § 82.152, this addition corresponded to a leak rate of 200% by the annualizing method; or 40% by the rolling average method (see Calculate your refrigerant leak like a pro for more information on making these calculations).
+If neither of these calculations is included in company records and if the company fails to document this information for each service event, they will be in violation of the RER Rule across the company’s operations.

 When To Calculate Refrigerant Leak Rates